Kevin Garnett: NBA championship, DPOY award and injury (2007–2009)

 The trade for Garnett had many experts speculating that the Celtics would have a resurgence during the 2007–08 season.
 The combination of Paul Pierce, Ray Allen, and Garnett were almost automatically nicknamed "The Big Three" by the media, after the Larry Bird, Kevin McHale, and Robert Parish trio.
 Garnett wore jersey number 5 for the Celtics since his number with the Timberwolves, number 21, was retired by the Celtics, previously worn by Bill Sharman.
 He made his Boston debut with a strong performance against the Washington Wizards, with 22 points and 20 rebounds.
 He also led all players in voting for the 2008 NBA All-Star Game.
 Garnett received 2,399,148 votes, the twelfth highest total in NBA All-Star balloting history.
-However, Garnett was unable to play due to an abdominal strain, and Detroit Pistons forward Rasheed Wallace was named to replace him.
+However, he was unable to play due to an abdominal strain, and Detroit Pistons forward Rasheed Wallace was named to replace him.
 Garnett passed 20,000 points for his career, becoming the 32nd player in NBA history to reach the mark, with a layup in the second quarter against the Memphis Grizzlies on March 8.
 On April 22, Garnett was named the NBA Defensive Player of the Year for the 2007–08 season.
 It was the only major award a Celtic player had not claimed since the franchise's foundation in 1946.
 Garnett said it was a team effort which helped him win the award.
 Garnett was also third in MVP voting for the year, behind only Kobe Bryant and Chris Paul.
 Garnett helped the Celtics to their 17th NBA Championship, with 26 points and 14 rebounds in Game 6 of the NBA Finals.
 During that championship season, Garnett and Celtics legend Bill Russell developed a relationship, which Garnett credited as a major influence in helping him succeed during his first season as a Celtic.
 On June 18, 2008, Garnett and Ray Allen appeared on the Late Show with David Letterman, soon after winning the championship.